top of page

 The verb 'trudge' can be traced back to the Middle English word 'trudgen,' which has its origins in the Old English word 'tredan.'
 Both of these terms can be linked to the Proto-Germanic word 'trudōną.'
 Etymologically, 'trudge' carries the weight of a long history, reflecting the act of walking or moving slowly and laboriously, often with a sense of weariness or reluctance.
 This linguistic journey mirrors the physical effort associated with the action, where each step seems like a laborious task, capturing the essence of the word's meaning.

-Quiz: Find the meaning of the verb trudge:
+Find the correct meaning of the verb trudge:

 Try Again!